cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-As we can see data format exactly looks like the query.
-This way
+As we see the response data format exactly looks like the query.
+This
-client knows excatly what data it has to consume.
-In previous example
+way a client knows excatly what data it has to consume.
+In the previous
-"name" fields returns data of type "String".
-Client can also ask for
+example the `name` field returns the data of type `String`.
+Clients can also
-an object.
-For example
+ask for an object representing any match within the graphQL database.

-Query
+For example the query

 ```graphql
 {